ABC Radio Melbourne: Present

-ABC Radio Melbourne provides a mix of local and national news, talkback, current affairs and sports programming.
-During part of the day it is also identified as "ABC Radio Melbourne and ABC Victoria", as much of its content is also heard on other stations in the ABC Local Radio network in Victoria.
+774 ABC Melbourne provides a mix of local and national news, talkback, current affairs and sports programming.
+During part of the day it is also identified as "774 ABC Melbourne and ABC Victoria", as much of its content is also heard on other stations in the ABC Local Radio network in Victoria.
 It is also available through online streaming.

-ABC Radio Melbourne's 774 kHz transmitter is located in Delahey, 20 km north-west of Melbourne's central business district.
+774 ABC Melbourne's 774 kHz transmitter is located in Delahey, 20 km north-west of Melbourne's central business district.
 The station broadcasts at a power of 50,000 watts, covering the majority of Victoria, and one of two transmitters using the callsign 3LO, the other being at Marengo on 89.5 MHz with an EIRP of about 327 watts serving the Apollo Bay area.

-ABC Radio Melbourne sometimes broadcasts live from events such as the Gardening Australia Expo, the Melbourne International Comedy Festival, the C31 Melbourne Antenna Awards, the Royal Melbourne Show and the Royal Geelong Show.
+774 ABC Melbourne sometimes broadcasts live from events such as the Gardening Australia Expo, the Melbourne International Comedy Festival, the C31 Melbourne Antenna Awards, the Royal Melbourne Show and the Royal Geelong Show.

-The station is housed in the ABC Southbank Centre, which has four levels incorporating ABC Local Radio, ABC Radio National, ABC Classic FM, Triple J, ABC Dig Music, Radio Australia, Australia Network, ABC News and Current Affairs and ABC TV.
+The station is housed in the ABC Southbank Centre, which has four levels incorporating ABC Local Radio, ABC Radio National, ABC Classic, Triple J, ABC Dig Music, Radio Australia, Australia Network, ABC News and Current Affairs and ABC TV.

-ABC Radio Melbourne is an official Emergency Services Broadcaster, a role it notably filled during the Black Saturday bushfires and recovery in 2009.
+774 ABC Melbourne is an official Emergency Services Broadcaster, a role it notably filled during the Black Saturday bushfires and recovery in 2009.